-Green iguanas are not native to Florida and are considered to be an invasive species due to the damage they can cause to seawalls, sidewalks, and landscape plants.
-This species is not protected in Florida expect by anti-cruelty law.
-Homeowners do not need a permit to kill iguanas on their own property, and the FWC encourages homeowners to kill green iguanas on their own property whenever possible.
+Green iguanas (Iguana iguana) are an invasive species in Florida and are not native to our state.
+They can cause considerable damage to infrastructure, including seawalls and sidewalks.
+This species is not protected in Florida except by anti-cruelty law.
+Homeowners do not need a permit to kill iguanas on their own property, and the FWC encourages homeowners to humanely kill green iguanas on their own property whenever possible.
 Iguanas can also be killed year-round and without a permit on 22 public lands in south Florida.

 Captive held iguanas are regulated as Class III wildlife in the State of Florida.
 A permit is not required to possess green iguanas as personal pets.
 However, a License to Possess Class III Wildlife for Exhibition or Public Sale must be obtained to possess these reptiles for commercial use and a Captive Wildlife Importation Permit is required to import this species into the state.

-The green iguana (Iguana iguana) is a large lizard that is green to brown to almost black in color, although they usually remain predominantly green as they mature.
+Green iguanas are large, typically green lizards, though they can sometimes be brown or almost black in color.
 Some adults can take on an orange or pink coloration during certain times of the year.
 Hatchling and young green iguanas usually have bright green coloration.

 Green iguanas have a row of spikes down the center of the neck, back, and upper portion of the tail, and have dark black rings on the tail.
 Mature male iguanas develop heavy jowls and a throat fan (or dewlap) that are much larger than those of female iguanas.
 Larger throat fans can make male iguanas appear bigger, repel rivals, or warn predators.
 Female iguanas may choose to breed with male iguanas that have larger dewlaps.
 The throat fan can also help iguanas regulate body temperature.

-Male green iguanas can grow to over 5 feet in length and weigh up to 17 pounds.
-Females reach lengths similar to those of males, but usually do not exceed 7 pounds.
+Male green iguanas can grow to over five feet in length and weigh up to 17 pounds.
+Females can also reach five feet in length but usually do not exceed seven pounds.
 Females typically reach reproductive maturity at two to four years of age.
 Green iguanas typically mate in October through November in their native range, and nesting occurs on riverbanks, beaches and other sandy areas.
 Females dig egg chambers that may contain nearly 80 feet of interconnected tunnels and multiple entrances and lay clutches of anywhere from 14-76 eggs.
 Green iguanas can live up to 10 years in the wild and 19 years in captivity.

 Green iguanas can live on the ground, in shrubs, or in trees in a variety of habitats including suburban developments, urban areas, small towns, and agricultural areas.
-Green iguanas are excellent swimmers and tolerate both salt and freshwater.
-They can submerge themselves for up to 4 hours at a time.
+They are excellent swimmers, tolerating both salt and freshwater and can submerge themselves for up to four hours at a time.

 Green iguanas feed on a wide variety of vegetation, including shoots, leaves, blossoms and fruits of plants such as nickerbean, firebush, jasmine, orchids, roses, Washington fan palms, hibiscuses, garden greens, squashes and melons.
+Their tendency to eat ornamental plants can make them a nuisance to homeowners.
 Adult green iguanas can also feed on bird eggs and dead animals.
 Juvenile green iguanas feed on vegetation, insects and tree snails.